 Home to such iconic artists as Alison Krauss, Béla Fleck, Norman Blake, and Tony Rice, the label was sold to the Concord Music Group in 2010, with the company subsequently moving its headquarters to Nashville.
-While Irwin and Leighton Levy remained involved in some creative aspects of the business, Nowlin stepped away to focus on his new interest, writing and editing books about another piece of Americana… baseball.
+While Irwin and Leighton Levy remained involved in some creative aspects of the business, Nowlin began to focus on his new interest, writing and editing books about another piece of Americana… baseball.
 He continues to manage the Rounder Records Trust, and participates in the bluegrass world in other ways.

 But with Vinyl Ventures, Bill returns to the early days of Rounder to tell the story of how three college friends formed a record label that came to produce some of the most historic bluegrass albums of the 20th century.
 Early records tended to be with New England artists, including projects with Tony Trischka, but the release in 1975 of J.D.
 Crowe & The New South’s self-titled LP – the epochal 0044 album – Rounder was on the map in a big way.